trauber/shotprint/README.md

 	usage: shotprint <shotwell-tag>

 Run it in an empty directory outside of your shotwell hierarchy.
 It currently supports jpeg only.
-LaTeX sources written to file pdflatex produces the output.
+LaTeX sources written to file, not to stdout.  pdflatex produces the output.